CanonicalLtd/maas-docs/en/installconfig-install.md

-Title: Installation | MAAS
+Title: Installation

 # Installation

-There are three ways to install MAAS:
+There are four ways to install MAAS:

 - [From an Ubuntu Server ISO][install-from-iso].
 Install a complete MAAS environment or a rack controller during the ISO installation of Ubuntu